 The reason goats bring in $50 USD in Honokuma is because they are very valuable.
 Milk from a goat has more protein, calcium, vitamins A and B6, potassium, fat and calories than cow milk, with less carbs and lactose.
 In addition, goat milk can be used to make cheese and yogurt for further dietary diversity.

-In addition, and typically only in special circumstances, the meat can also be eaten.
+In addition, and typically only in special circumstances, the meat of the goat can be eaten.
 Because the goats provide sustainable business longevity, it is not common for the people of Honokuma to eat their investments.
-However, it is a viable last resort during times of great need.*
+However, there are times of scarcity or celebration that require it.

 With a goat worth $50 USD, however, eating their investment is rare indeed.